daniel-baez/chileno/README.md

 # chileno

-Chileno is a clojure implementation of [chilean RUT](http://en.wikipedia.org/wiki/Rol_%C3%9Anico_Tributario#Chile) if you are looking for a pure Java implementation, [look here](https://github.com/daplay/jru/)
+Chileno is a clojure implementation of [chilean RUT](http://en.wikipedia.org/wiki/Rol_%C3%9Anico_Tributario#Chile)

+If you are looking for a pure Java implementation, [look here](https://github.com/daplay/jrut/)

 ## Usage